 French Bulldog

-Compact, chic, and totally captivating with their bat ears and enchanted look, it’s no wonder the Frenchie is a favorite of dog lovers the world over.
-This French charmer will instantly make you the center of their world and make you laugh without demanding too much in the way of exercise.
+Compact, chic, and totally captivating with their bat ears, it’s no wonder the Frenchie’s a worldwide favorite.
+This charmer will instantly make you the center of their world but won’t demand much exercise.

 • basic-info